 In My Life as a Teenage Robot, there is an episode where Jenny tries to date a boy who is afraid of machines, and when explaining why, tells a story about his father being "horribly maimed" because he got stuck on an assembly line.
 However, a man rides up on a bicycle after the story and Jenny says, "Is that your dad?" and the boy literally says, "Yeah, he got better."

 Bart: Ralph?
-I thought you died!
+I thought you were dead!
 Ralph: Nope!

-Also when Grandpa tells a story about his mountain-climbing days; "I fell 8,000 feet onto a pile of jagged rocks.
+Also in "King of the Hill" when Grandpa tells a story about his mountain-climbing days; "I fell 8,000 feet onto a pile of jagged rocks.
 Of course, people were a lot tougher in those days.
 I was jitterbuggin' that very night!"
 Note that his story begins with him warning Homer not to try climbing a particular mountain: "You'll die up there, just like I did!"

 In another episode, Groundskeeper Willie recalls when he allegedly worked as a miner.
 According to him, at some point the cave he was in collapsed, a tragedy that claimed the lives of all miners in the cave at that time, in that "not even Willie" escaped!